rubenhak/ergodox-controller/RUBEN-README.md

 cd ..
 ```

 To enter the build environment.
+Run from repo root.
 ```bash
 docker run -it --rm -v "$(pwd):/controller" controller.ubuntu
 ```